OpenPIV/openpiv-spatial-analysis-toolbox/README.rst

 What is it?
 ------------

-+ Spatial Analysis Toolbox is a collection of Matlab (tm) by Mathworks Inc. subroutines and GUI (also written in Matlab)  that streamlines the post-processing of the PIV (particle image velocimetry) data obtained using OpenPIV or other software (e.g. Insight 3G, 4G from TSI Inc., DaVis from Lavision, VIDPIV, MATPIV, etc.)
++ Spatial and Temporal Analysis Toolbox (v.022) is a collection of Matlab (tm) by Mathworks Inc. subroutines and GUI (also written in Matlab)  that streamlines the post-processing of the PIV (particle image velocimetry) data obtained using OpenPIV or other software (e.g. Insight 3G, 4G from TSI Inc., DaVis from Lavision, VIDPIV, MATPIV, etc.)

 + source code for the project is maintained at